State Payroll System Modernization Effort Reaches Major MilestonePosted on May 9, 2018 in Featured, News, Press Release

-The new payroll system replaces a paper-based, highly manual collection of processes created in the late 1960’s that has limited capability to distribute pay to banks and credit unions.
+The new payroll system replaces a 50-year-old paper-based, highly manual collection of processes created in the late 1960’s that has limited capability to distribute pay to banks and credit unions.
 The new system is computer-based, using the industry best practice of an automated clearinghouse (ACH) that allows for electronic direct deposit to financial institutions anywhere in the U.S.

 This modernization project addresses one of Gov. David Ige’s top priorities, which is to make government more efficient.

 “This is an exciting time for the State to be implementing one of the largest programs to modernize the way we support our employees, through an efficient, stable and up-to-date payroll system,” said Gov. David Ige.
 “I expect the new system will be efficient and accurate, and will be ready to be incrementally expanded for the remainder of State employees later this year.”

 Two more groups of employees will transition to the modernized system in the coming months.
 Group two – consisting of about 20,000 employees from remaining departments, agencies and jurisdictions – will changeover in July/August.
 Group three – consisting of about 55,000 employees from the Department of Education and the University of Hawai‘i System – will transition in October/November.